Baldur’s Gate profiles – an introduction

 – A blurb on my copy of BG1 (the brown folding cardboard release).

 Launched in 1998, Baldur’s Gate (“BG1”) was a landmark computer RPG.
-It and BG2 were an important step forward for D&D-style CRPGs in the West.
+It and BG2 were an important step forward for Dungeons & Dragons-style computer role-playing games in the West.

 That was doubly true for tabletop RPG fans, since it used the Advanced Dungeons & Dragons 2nd edition rules.
 It also was firmly set in the main D&D setting, the Forgotten Realms.
 Yay !